NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression: Discussions

-The conflicts among samples can also lead to conflicting gradient updates during model training.
-We trained the models for 100 epochs and extracted the gradients for all 3,000 parameters for each sample, resulting in gradient vectors of size 3000 $\times$ 1.
-To analyze sample similarity based on gradients, we calculated the gradient conflict adjacency matrix.
-The lower part of Figure \ref{fig:conflict} presents the gradient conflict adjacency matrices for Temperature and Velocity X. Temperature exhibits a low conflict rate of 2.38\%, indicating that most samples have similar gradient directions for updating model parameters.
-In contrast, Velocity X has a high conflict rate of 41.6\%, suggesting that samples disagree on the optimal update directions.
-The differing proportions of conflicting gradient pairs among samples may contribute to the distinct training dynamics observed in Figure \ref{fig:training-evolution} and Figure \ref{fig:bad-training-evolution}.
-For Temperature, the consistent gradient directions lead to a smooth increase in PSNR and a decrease in OLR.
-However, for Velocity X, the conflicting gradients result in unstable increases in both PSNR and OLR, hindering model optimization.
-Overall, the observed sample and gradient conflicts limit model optimization, resulting in limited PSNR improvement and higher OLR, ultimately leading to diminished or even negative performance gains.
+Conflicts among samples can cause conflicting gradient updates during training.
+Models were trained for 100 epochs, and gradients for all 3,000 parameters were extracted per sample, forming gradient vectors of size 3,000 $\times$ 1.
+Gradient conflict adjacency matrices were calculated based on these gradient vectors.
+The lower part of Figure \ref{fig:conflict} shows these matrices for Temperature and Velocity Y. Temperature has a low conflict rate of 2.38\%, indicating similar gradient directions and consistent updates.
+In contrast, Velocity Y shows a high conflict rate of 41.6\%, with samples disagreeing on update directions.
+These differences align with the training dynamics shown in Figures \ref{fig:training-evolution} and \ref{fig:bad-training-evolution}.
+For Temperature, consistent gradients result in smooth and steady PSNR increases, and OLR decreases.
+For Velocity Y, conflicting gradients lead to unstable PSNR and OLR increases, severely hindering optimization.
+Overall, sample and gradient conflicts inherently limit model performance, causing reduced PSNR gains and higher OLR, leading to diminished or even negative overall performance improvements.